Employment and Support Allowance

 You can also do unpaid voluntary work, or unpaid work experience.
 This must be approved by the Department for Work and Pensions (DWP) in England, Scotland and Wales, or the Department for Communities (DfC) in Northern Ireland.

 If you are going to start doing permitted, supported permitted or voluntary work, you must tell the service that provides your benefit.
-It is a good idea to speak to a welfare rights adviser about permitted work before you start.
+It is a good idea to speak to a money adviser about permitted work before you start.
 They can talk to you about how it affects your benefits.

 For more information on permitted work, visit GOV.UK.